sammck/tp-hub/README.md

 ```

 > **Note**
-> While an SSL cert is generated for the Traefik dashboard, and HTTPS can be used to access
+> Though an SSL cert is generated for the Traefik dashboard, and HTTPS can be used to access
-> it through the local LAN entry point, tp_hub does not expose the Traefik dashboard to the
+> it through the local LAN entry point (with DNS override--see below), tp_hub does not expose the Traefik dashboard to the
 > public Internet.
 It is not a good idea to expose the Traefik dashboard directly to the Internet;
 > even though we authenticate it with HTTP basic authentication, it is read-only and it
 > does not directly expose secrets, it reveals a lot
 > of information about configuration that could make an attacker's job easier.

 > **Note**
-> While an SSL cert is generated for the Portainer UI, and HTTPS can be used to access
+> Though an SSL cert is generated for the Portainer UI, and HTTPS can be used to access
-> it through the local LAN entry point, tp_hub does not expose the Portainer UI to the
+> it through the local LAN entry point (with DNS override--see below), tp_hub does not expose the Portainer UI to the
 > public Internet.
 > Though thousands of users have done so, Portainer does not recommend exposing the Portainer
 > UI directly to the Internet.
 It does have username/password authentication, multi-user support, and ACLs,